Service in an equal society – the Danish case

 Many mention that most of the time they are being helped in a friendly way.

 Also, the assumed disinterestedness of waiters or shop assistants can be a double-edged sword: on the one hand they are not outgoing, on the other hand they are not pushy.

 So, in general, service is fine – as long as it is about standard things.

 But expats tend to have ‘complicated’ questions.

 Once you come with a question that is outside the standard way of doing things, there is a chance you will run into the Danish wall of disinterest and unhelpfulness.

-Why service is standardised instead of outstanding read more below.
+Why service is often standardised instead of outstanding find out more below.

 Standardised service versus outstanding service